-- 3.14A gather information, including historical and current events and geographic data, about the community using a variety of resources; - 3.14B interpret oral, visual, and print material by sequencing, categorizing, identifying the main idea, distinguishing between fact and opinion, identifying cause and effect, comparing, and contrasting; - 3.14C interpret and create visuals, including graphs, charts, tables, timelines, illustrations, and maps. - 3.15A use social studies terminology correctly; - 3.15B create and interpret timelines; - 3.15C apply the terms year, decade, and century to describe historical times; - 3.15D express ideas orally based on knowledge and experiences; - 3.15E create written and visual material such as stories, pictures, maps, and graphic organizers to express ideas. - 3.16 use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution
+- 3.14A gather information, including historical and current events and geographic data, about the community using a variety of resources; - 3.14B differentiate and compare the information about a specific issue or event provided in primary and secondary sources; - 3.14C interpret oral, visual, and print material by sequencing, categorizing, identifying the main idea, distinguishing between fact and opinion, identifying cause and effect, comparing, and contrasting; - 3.14D interpret and create visuals, including graphs, charts, tables, timelines, illustrations, and maps; - 3.14E identify the central claim in a primary or secondary source; - 3.14F develop and communicate a claim and supporting evidence visually, or ally, or in writing related to a social studies topic. - 3.15A use social studies terminology correctly; - 3.15B create and interpret timelines; - 3.15C apply the terms year, decade, and century to describe historical times; - 3.15D express ideas orally based on knowledge and experiences; - 3.15E create written and visual material such as stories, pictures, maps, and graphic organizers to express ideas. - 3.15F apply foundational language skills to engage in civil discourse about social studies topics, including those with multiple perspectives. - 3.16A use democratic procedures to simulate making decisions on school, local, or state issues; - 3.16B use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution